IHaskell/IHaskell/README.md

 We use GHC 8.4 here because not all dependencies have been updated to support GHC 8.6 yet.

+For more examples of using IHaskell with Nix, see https://github.com/vaibhavsagar/notebooks.

 # Troubleshooting

 ## Where are my packages?
 (IHaskell + Stack)